Imangazin/ActivateCourse-2.0/README.md

 * activation_js.js, config.js and activation_styles.css should be placed into Brightspace's Public Files.
 * Add the tool as External Learning Tool to Brightspace
   * New Tool Provider
-  * Launch Point: https://<your domain>/BLE/ActivateCourse-2.0/
+  * Launch Point: should point index.php file in clients server
   * OAuth Signature Method: HMAC-SHA1
   * Secret: generate one, and populate the $lti_auth = array('key' => '', 'secret' => ''); in info.php as well
   * Check "Use custom tool consumer information instead of default"